Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Reflective RIS vs. Redirective RIS

 Due to the sparseness sparsity and directionality of the channel, we can assume $\B{S}_k'$ to be a partial permutation over non-overlapping sets, thereby leading to the following solution:

 leading to zero residual error.
 When the switch is in the off-state, the unused beam ports are terminated by a matched load (i.e., absorptive switch), generating near-zero scattering in all uninvolved directions.

-For the case of reflective surfaces without the analog DFT, however, the optimization becomes
+The optimization of the matrices $\B{S}_k'$ is however combinatorial.
+We provide instead a greedy approach to perform this task for the case that the order of the switching matrix $\B{S}_L'$ is equal to the number of users.
+Consider for instance a $K$-users interference channel \cite{jiang2022interference} where single-antenna transmitters and receivers are linked via the RIS channels $\B{H}_{\rm RIS-TX}$ and $\B{H}_{\rm RX-RIS}$.
+The transmit and noise power of each transmitter/receiver pair is $P$ and $\sigma_n^2$.
+With the initialization $\B{S}_L'^{(0)}=\B{0}$, the switching matrix is optimized successively by minimizing the signal-to-interference and noise ratio in a given order, as follows